About 60 flashes, that is….

 Notify me of new posts by email.

-The thoughts, notions, and ideas here come from thirty years in the field as a shooter.
-Twenty plus on the road for National Geographic.
-LIFE staffer.
+The thoughts, notions, and ideas here come from thirty five years in the field as a shooter.
+Twenty five on the road for National Geographic.
+Life staffer.
 Sports Illustrated contractor.
-54 countries.
+60 countries.
 50 states.
 Read on, and welcome to my blog.